vincenteof/vincenteof-obsidian/400 - Zettelkasten/The Paradigm Shift SORA2 May Bring.md

 In the past, I would “like” a boilerplate vlog as long as it was well-produced and the creator appeared charming.
 But the fortune once captured by these KOLs will soon flow to others or to companies themselves.
 Since AI still struggles with long-form storytelling, professional actors are relatively safe for now.
 However, most influencers on YouTube, TikTok, and even OnlyFans may disappear within a few years.
 The value they once captured will shift toward companies like OpenAI and NVIDIA.
 SORA 2 itself is also highly addictive.
 It satisfies people’s desire to dream.
 I believe it’s an early glimpse of how _world models_ will begin to shape human life.

-- [ ] the evaluation for the fair buying price of nvda

 # References
 ### use cases for video
 https://x.com/levelsio/status/1975569685031891384